Baro-Bhuyan: Isa Khan

 Isa Khan was the leader of the Baro Bhuiyans (twelve landlords) and a zamindar of the Bhati region in medieval Bengal.
-Throughout his reign he resisted the Mughal invasion.
-It was only after his death, the region went totally under the Mughals.
+Throughout his reign, he resisted the Mughal Empire invasion.
+It was only after his death that the region went totally under the Mughal emperors.

-The Jesuit mission who was sent to Bengal managed to identify that 3 of the chieftains were Hindus, they were Ramchandra Basu of Chandradwip, Bakla (Barisal), Surendranath Sur of Present Southern West Bengal, and Pratapaditya of Chandechan, Jessore while the rest were Muslims during Isa Khan's rule.
+The Jesuit mission that was sent to Bengal managed to identify that 3 of the chieftains were Hindus; they were Kandarpa Narayan Basu of Chandradwip, Bakla (Barisal), Kedar Ray of Bikrampur, and Pratapaditya of Jessore, while the rest were Muslims during Isa Khan's rule.
 Nalini Kanta Bhattasali affirms that there were more than twelve Bhuiyans, with the word baro signifying a large number.